 Stuff Smith

-Some of Stuff Smith's most popular tracks include It Ain't Right, Here Comes The Man With The Jive, It's Wonderful, Twilight in Turkey, It Ain't Right (07-01-36).
-Listen to these songs and discover more from their extensive catalog.
+Stuff Smith's most-played tracks include It Ain't Right, Here Comes The Man With The Jive, It's Wonderful, Twilight in Turkey, It Ain't Right (07-01-36).
+Listen to these songs and explore more from their catalog on this page.

-Stuff Smith (born August 14, 1909, Portsmouth, Ohio, USA - died September 25, 1967, Munich, Germany) was an American jazz violinist.He began his career playing in Alphonso Trent's orchestra in Dallas,...
+Stuff Smith (born August 14, 1909, Portsmouth, Ohio, USA - died September 25, 1967, Munich, Germany) was an American jazz violinist.He began his career playing in Alphonso Trent's orchestra in Dallas, Texas in 1926.
+In 1928, he moved to New York City...
 Read the full biography on this page.

-You can find Stuff Smith vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Stuff Smith vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Stuff Smith